Transforming metrics on a line bundle to the Okounkov body: Differentiability of the metric volume

-We wish to understand the behaviour of the relative energy $\mathcal{E}(\psi_t,\varphi_t)$ when the weights $\psi_t$ and $\varphi_t$ vary with $t.$ In \cite{Berman} Berman-Boucksom study the case where $\psi_t$ and $\varphi_t$ are weights on a fixed line bundle or more generally a $\mathbb{R}$-divisor.
-We are interested in the case where the underlying $\mathbb{R}$-divisor is allowed to vary as well.
-In \cite{Lazarsfeld} Lazarsfeld-Musta\c{t}\u{a} prove the differentiability of the volume by studying the variation of the Okounkov bodies.
-Since our Theorem \ref{main} and Theorem \ref{weimain} states that the relative energy is given by the integration of the difference of Chebyshev transforms on the Okounkov body, we wish to use the same approach as Lazarsfeld-Musta\c{t}\u{a} did in \cite{Lazarsfeld}.
+We wish to understand the behaviour of the metric volume $\textrm{vol}(L_t,\psi_t,\varphi)$ when $L_t$ and the metrics $\psi_t$ and $\varphi_t$ vary with $t.$ In \cite{Berman} Berman-Boucksom study the case where $\psi_t$ and $\varphi_t$ are metrics on a fixed line bundle or more generally a big $\mathbb{R}$-divisor.
+We are interested in the case where the underlying $\mathbb{R}$-divisor $L_t$ is allowed to vary as well.
+As we have seen, by letting $\psi_t=\varphi_t+1$ the problem reduces to that of the variation of the volume functional.
+It was first proven by Boucksom-Favre-Jonsson in \cite{Favre} that the voume functional was $C^1$ on the space of big $\mathbb{R}$-divisors.
+In \cite{Lazarsfeld} Lazarsfeld-Musta\c{t}\u{a} reprove this differentiability result by studying the variation of the Okounkov bodies.
+Since our Theorem \ref{main} and Theorem \ref{weimain} states that the metric volume is given by the integration of the difference of Chebyshev transforms on the Okounkov body, we wish to use the same approach as Lazarsfeld-Musta\c{t}\u{a} did in \cite{Lazarsfeld}.
 The situation becomes a bit more involved, since we have to consider not only the variation of the Okounkov bodies but also the variation of the Chebyshev transforms.